Multithreading in Go and Java: types of tasks and solution patterns

 |---|---|---|---|---|---|

-CPU-bound tasks are classic: you need to maximize CPU utilization.
-In Go, lightweight goroutines and a worker pool are sufficient, while in Java, ExecutorService or ForkJoinPool are more suitable.
+CPU-bound tasks are classic: the goal is to maximally utilize the processor.
+In Go, lightweight goroutines and worker pool suffice, while in Java — ExecutorService or ForkJoinPool.

 I/O-bound tasks are important for servers and clients.
-Goroutines allow for easy scaling of parallel operations without unnecessary OS threads; Java uses NIO and CompletableFuture.
+Goroutines make it easy to scale the number of parallel operations without unnecessary OS threads, while Java uses NIO and CompletableFuture.

-Pipelines (Producer-Consumer) — data passes through several processing stages.
-In Go, these are channels and fan-out/fan-in schemes; in Java, these are queues and parallel streams.
+Pipelines (Producer-Consumer) — data goes through several stages of processing.
+In Go, this is done with channels and fan-out/fan-in schemes, in Java — with queues and parallel streams.

 Asynchronous events — UI and timers.
-Go does this through select and context, while Java uses event listeners and ScheduledExecutorService.
+Go handles this through select and context, Java — through event listeners and ScheduledExecutorService.

 Synchronization of shared data is the key to safe multithreading.
-In Go, these are mutex, atomic, and channels; in Java, synchronized, ReentrantLock, and structures from java.util.concurrent.
+In Go, this includes mutexes, atomic and channels, in Java — synchronized, ReentrantLock and structures from java.util.concurrent.

-Multithreading isn't just about "multiple threads"; it's about efficient resource use, safe synchronization, and proper data processing patterns.
-The table above helps you quickly determine which tool is best for a specific task in Go and Java.
+Multithreading is not just about "many threads", it's about efficient resource usage, safe synchronization, and proper data handling patterns.
+The table above helps to quickly navigate which tool is better to use for a specific task in Go and Java.

 1. Producer-Consumer / Pipelines

-Data goes through several processing stages: producer → processor → aggregator.
+Data goes through several stages of processing: producer → processor → aggregator.

 Producer ──▶ Processor ──▶ Aggregator